Category: Software Licensing Best Practices

 2. Create a free Cryptolens account.

-Create a free Cryptolens account to get access to our easy-to-use dashboard where you can create and manage license keys and restrictions.
+2. Create a free Cryptolens account to get access to our easy-to-use dashboard where you can create and manage license keys and restrictions.
 You can also find your access tokens and other parameters that you have to insert into your code.
 Cryptolens offers you a way to implement licensing for free at your own pace, and you only have to pay when you get customers of your own.
-Check out our pricing plans here.
+Check out our pricing plans here, and you can always get started for free.

 Are you new to Cryptolens?
 Welcome!
 We are dedicated to offering an easy-to-use Licensing as a Service (LaaS) platform so you can license and sell your software application within minutes.